 Cristina discovered her passion for stories during an Italian hot summer, devouring adventure books.
 But it was just later, at the University of Padova, where she developed an interest in Film and earned an MA in Media and Communications with a thesis on her interviews with cinematographer and 6 times Goya winner Javier Aguirresarrobe (The Others, Talk to her, Blue Jasmine, etc).

-After graduating, Cristina moved to Spain to become an editor: there she attended the MA in Film Editing at the Barcelona Film School (ESCAC) and started her professional career under the mentoring of Spanish award-winning editors Luís de la Madrid and Ivan Aledo, known for working with directors as Brad Anderson and Julio Medem.
+After graduating, Cristina moved to Spain to become an editor: there she attended the MA in Film Editing at the Barcelona Film School (ESCAC) and was mentored by Spanish award-winning editors Luís de la Madrid and Ivan Aledo, known for working with directors as Brad Anderson and Julio Medem.

 After relocating to London in 2015, Cristina worked as in-house senior editor at OPP, the post-production department of TVF Media Group: there she edited broadcast documentaries and commercials as well as mentored all junior members of the team.
 Since 2018 she works as a freelancer.